OpenMPT/openmpt/installer/packageTemplate/readme.txt

-    Impulse Tracker) and country-specific layouts. soundtouch(folder): SoundTouch readme and copying.txt ReleaseNotesImages(folder): Images using in the release notes document. history.txt: Version history. mptrack.exe: Main executable.
+    Impulse Tracker) and country-specific layouts. soundtouch(folder): SoundTouch readme and copying.txt ReleaseNotesImages(folder): Images using in the release notes document.
+ExampleSongs(folder): A set of module files which should give an impression of
+    what can be done in OpenMPT with only a few kilobytes. history.txt: Version history. mptrack.exe: Main executable.
 OpenMPT_SoundTouch_i16.dll: Slightly customized SoundTouch library used in time